-Changing Quiz Settings
+Changing Quiz Settings (New Quiz Creation Experience)

 There are many settings options for quizzes.
 The most common ones are listed below.